MicroservicesSearch/Search-Service/README.md

 ## Configuration

-To run this application you need these docker containers running:
+To run this application you need to run **docker-compose file** or follow the steps below to run the containers individually :

 * **docker network create search-network** - create network